Let’s learn how to draw a frog!

 Frogs continue to fascinate and intrigue humans with their unique appearances and habits.
 Organizations such as the National Wildlife Federation work to conserve frog populations around the world.

-Did you know that more than 4,000 species of frogs have been found on the earth?
-This number increases every year, too, as scientists identify new frogs in habitats across the globe.
+Did you know that more than 4,000 species of frogs have been found?
+This number increases every year as scientists identify new frogs in habitats across the globe.
 God has made an amazing world for us to enjoy, with so many frogs of every shape, size, and color!

 Draw a Frog: A Step-by-Step Guide